A simple roast cauliflower salad with a jolly sweet pepper salsa. This one is a feast for the eyes as well as the tummy!

 Roasting cauliflower is one of those culinary tricks I wish I’d known donkey’s years ago – it transforms this wonderful vegetable from 1970s school dinner fodder into something really rather special.
 It also works on sprouts and has converted many people from sprout haters to lovers of the miniature cabbage!

 Roast Cauliflower Salad

 I’ve paired creamy white cauliflower along with the impossibly beautiful Romanesco in this delicious Christmas Salad recipe.
 Romanesco cauliflower always makes me gasp – the intricacy of its florets is just astounding and they are allowed to really show off in this dish rather than being hidden in a smothering sauce.

-Chuck in some edamame beans for added crunch, some spring onions, ground coriander and plenty of salt and pepper and you have a roasted cauliflower salad which allows all the flavours of the veg to shine!
+Chuck in some edamame beans for added crunch, some spring onions, ground coriander and plenty of salt and pepper and you have a roast cauliflower salad which allows all the flavours of the veg to shine!
 Serve it up with my zesty sweet pepper salsa and you have a super salad suitable for all seasons!